Nambu-Covariant Many-Body Theory I: Perturbative Approximations: Connection with standard formalisms

 This reformulation allows to exchange anomalous lines in Gorkov diagrammatics with anomalous vertices in Bogoliubov diagrammatics~\cite{Nozieres1964}.
 Here, by anomalous vertices we mean vertices where the number of incoming lines does not necessarily match the number of outgoing lines.

-To connect NCPT and BMBPT, we start from the extended basis $\mathcal{B}^e = \mathcal{B} \cup \mathcal{B}^{\dagger}$, where now $\mathcal{B}$ is the same orthonormal single-particle basis used in Eqs.~\eqref{UnitaryBogoTransfo}.
-We then perform the same unitary Bogoliubov transformation as in Eqs.~\eqref{UnitaryBogoTransfo} to perform a change of extended basis from $\mathcal{B}^e$ to ${\mathcal{B}^e}' \equiv \Set{ \ket{(k,l_k)} }$ indexed over quasiparticle and Nambu indices.
+To connect NCPT and BMBPT, we start from the field basis $\mathcal{B}^f = \set{a^\dagger_b} \cup \set{a_b}$, where $a^\dagger_b$ and $a_b$ are the same single-particle creation and annihilation operators used in Eqs.~\eqref{UnitaryBogoTransfo}.
+We then perform the same unitary Bogoliubov transformation as in Eqs.~\eqref{UnitaryBogoTransfo} to perform a change of field basis from $\mathcal{B}^f$ to quasiparticle and Nambu indices.
 The new Nambu fields are thus defined by Eqs.~\eqref{NambuTransforms}, with the transformation

 In this case, the new Nambu fields read\footnote{Since the single-particle basis $\mathcal{B}$ is orthonormal and the Bogoliubov transformation is unitary, the creation/annihilation operators associated to the new Nambu fields are Hermitian conjugated to each other.
 For more details on unitary Bogoliubov transformations see App.~A of Part~II.}